-If you’re unsure whether there are performance issues in your site’s codebase, it’s best to analyze the site sooner than later.
-We at WordPress VIP have worked with many customers, and performance issues can happen at any time, not simply during a high-traffic event.
+It is beneficial to analyze a site sooner rather than later.
+Performance issues can happen at any time, not only during a high-traffic event.

 Performance issues can be hidden

-There are plenty of sites that operate well under normal traffic but quickly run into problems when something minor changes.
-For example, over time, as the number of posts and comments increases, database queries approach a threshold where they may need to use physical disk space to sort or scan.
-When a single bot crawls a number of uncached pages, or traffic increases slightly, that can easily push the site into more obvious poor performance, but that poor performance was there the entire time, just less visible.
+Many sites operate well under normal traffic but performance issues can occur even if something minor changes.
+For example, over time as the number of posts and comments increases, database queries approach a threshold where they may need to use physical disk space to sort or scan.
+In that scenario, a single bot crawling a number of uncached pages—or a slight increase in traffic increases—can easily push the site into more obvious poor performance, but that poor performance was there the entire time, just less visible.

-Optimizing for better performance brings resiliency so the site can handle minor traffic bumps.
+Optimizing for better performance brings resiliency so that a site can handle minor traffic bumps.

 Frequent regular reviews are recommended